What is in breastmilk?

 Readily-absorbed vitamins and minerals are found in breastmilk.

-Zinc, iron and calcium are the highest absorbed.
+Zinc, iron, and calcium are the highest absorbed.

 Enzymes and hormones

-Thyroid enzymes, prolactin (the hormone that tells you to make milk), oxytocin and many more are found in breastmilk.
+Thyroid enzymes, prolactin (the hormone that tells you to make milk), oxytocin, and many more are found in breastmilk.

-The hormones and enzymes found in breastmilk will highly vary from mother to mother, depending on the age of baby, the mother’s diet, and many other factors.
+The hormones and enzymes found in breastmilk will highly vary from mother to mother, depending on the age of the baby, the mother’s diet, and many other factors.
 Studies show that when a breastfeeding mother eats a variety of foods, her baby may be more willing to try more foods when the time comes to introduce solids, due to the various flavor changes in breastmilk.